Nico Hoerner Player Props: Cubs vs. Blue Jays

 Nico Hoerner At The Plate

-- Among qualified hitters in MLB action, he ranks 34th in batting average, 67th in on-base percentage, and 108th in slugging.
+- Among qualified batters in baseball, he ranks 35th in batting average, 65th in on-base percentage, and 103rd in slugging.

-- Hoerner has reached base via a hit in 78 games this season (of 106 played), and had multiple hits in 35 of those games.
+- Hoerner will look to extend his four-game hitting streak.
+He's batting .316 with one homer in his last outings.

-- In 7.5% of his games this season, he has gone deep, and 1.6% of his trips to the plate.
+- He has hit a home run in nine games this season (8.4%), homering in 1.8% of his plate appearances.

-- Hoerner has driven in a run in 34 games this season (32.1%), including 16 games with more than one RBI (15.1%).
-He has also driven in three or more of his team's runs in five contests.
+- Hoerner has picked up an RBI in 32.7% of his games this year, with more than one RBI in 15.0% of his games.
+He has also driven in three or more runs in five contests.

-- He has scored in 47 games this year, with multiple runs 15 times.
+- In 48 of 107 games this season, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.